Ink Needlecord

 If wearing animal derived product is not suitable for you but you are interested in making a purchase, please do reach out and we can discuss alternatives on a custom basis.

-Pictured: Jess wears the Single Drawstring Top and Triple Drawstring Skirt, both in Oslo Check, both lined with Black Silk Organza
+Pictured: Jess wears the Drawstring Top and Drawstring Skirt, both in Oslo Check, both lined with Black Silk Organza